cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 binary-to-seven-segment converter.
 Use what you have learned in lecture on Boolean algebra (especially Karnaugh maps) to see if you can reduce the amount of logic required to implement the binary-to-seven-segment converter.
-You should place use `BinaryToSevenSegOpt_GL` for your optimized implementation.
+You should use `BinaryToSevenSegOpt_GL` for your optimized implementation.

 **We strongly recommend taking a incremental design approach!** Start by